gphilipp/streaming-applications-gitops/README.md

 - A GitHub account
 - [Homebrew](https://brew.sh)

+Note: there's a [troubleshooting](#troubleshooting) section at the bottom of this exercise.

 ### Install Kind

 We need a Kubernetes cluster to deploy FluxCD and run our application.